 Finally, accessible PDFs tend to be more searchable than other documents.
 This means that if someone is looking for information that is contained in a PDF, they are more likely to be able to find it using a search engine such as Google.
 Additionally, many organizations require that documents submitted to them be in PDF format to ensure they will be accessible to all potential users.

 How to Create an Accessible PDF?

 To create an accessible PDF, you’ll need to ensure that the document is formatted correctly and that all the necessary tags are in place.
+You can also rely on Soda Pdf to export files from Word to Pdf.
 Here’s a step-by-step guide on how to do it: